xiongh15/xiongh15.github.io/_pages/about.md

 For more information
 ------
-If you’d like to cooperate with me, feel free to [contact me](xiongh19@mails.tsinghua.edu.cn) at any time.
+If you’d like to cooperate, feel free to [contact me](xiongh19@mails.tsinghua.edu.cn) at any time.
 Together, we could enjoy doing science.